jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 This is the digital supply ground used by all digital devices in the system.
 CPU Local Bus cards may get their ground through the connector and the mounting posts.

 **+5VDC**
-This is the digital supply for TTL and other TTL-like devices, such as F, LS, or HCT logic families and the Motorola MC68040.
+This is the digital supply for TTL and TTL-like devices, such as F, LS, or HCT logic families and the Motorola MC68040.

 **+3.3VDC**
-This is the digital supply for LVTTL devices, such as HC or LVC logic families and the Motorola MC68060.
+This is the digital supply for LVTTL devices, such as LVC logic families and the Motorola MC68060.

 **+1.2VDC**
 This is the digital supply for low power devices of certain logic families or FPGA's, like the Lattice iCE40 series.